svobik7/next-roots/README.md

 }
 ```

-### Generate localized routes
+### Generating routes

 Generation is initiated by running `yarn next-roots` or just `yarn roots` in our case (we added it to our package.json scripts) from the project root folder.
-The `app` folder was generated and project structer is now shaped like this:
+The `app` folder is then generated and project structure is shaped like this:

 ```bash
 ├── app